-OSA support of a Centennial IONS Conference includes two guaranteed OSA Traveling Lecturers and a grant of up to $8,000 USD in support of:
+OSA support of a IONS Conference includes two guaranteed OSA Traveling Lecturers and a grant of up to $7,000 USD in support of:

-OSA also provides the conference website and staff support.
+OSA also provides the conference website and staff support for marketing.

 How can my chapter host an IONS conference?

 - At least one conference organizer must have already attended an IONS conference

 - Chapters may co-host a conference with no more than one other OSA Student Chapter.